 PachaMama has completed seven years of holding the Dual Dance on its land.

 The ceremony will be preceded by these activities:

 – Palabra (talks) with the Mexica elders

-– Dancers and Supporters will be spending four nights down by the River and should bring camping gear.
+– Dancers and Supporters will be spending three nights down by the River and should bring camping gear.

 – Prayer kits and a special outfit required for Dancers should be pre-ordered and purchased in the Jungle Shop.

 – Meals for Dancers and Supporters are included in the price, from dinner on the first day through brunch on the last.

 Supporters are much needed and appreciated to help hold the beautiful Dual Dance prayer.
 This is a unique Red Road ceremony that brings the village together, reinforces the ties among the community and nature and strengthens the bond between the Feminine and the Masculine.
 Supporters will hold various tasks ranging from serving meals to providing hot drinks to the dancers during the dance and working with the fire to prepare the sweat lodges.

 |*Early Bird Dancer incl. food (until 7 days before the event starts)||$220|